jonwa/lerna-release-workflow/README.md

 1. Update the root `package.json` with your repository name and url.

-2. Rename `packages/package-a` and `packages/package-b` to suit your needs and don't forget to update their `package.json`.
+2. Modify the sample packages as needed and remember to update their `package.json`.

    > **NOTE:** For a package to be releasable to GitHub Package Registry, it must be scoped to match the owner of the repository.
 The package name is optional, as long as it is unique under that scope.
 In addition, the `repository.url` field needs to be consistent in all package.json files.